bertofurth/Seagate-Central-Debian/README.md

 As a benchmark for the system's performance, we managed to recompile the Linux kernel for Seagate Central on a Seagate Central running Debian.
-This process takes 45 minutes on a Raspberry Pi 4B (-j4).
-It takes about 7.5 hours on a Seagate Central (-j1).
+This process takes 45 minutes on a Raspberry Pi 4B.
+On the Seagate Central running Debian it takes about 7.5 hours in non-SMP mode and 4 hours in SMP mode.

 ### Revert to original firmware
 The most common issue that may occur after an upgrade is that the unit no longer has network